ikmolbo/MCP-email-server/README.md

     ├── email-send-tools.ts  # Tools for sending, replying and forwarding emails ├── email-search-tools.ts # Tools for searching and filtering emails
-    ├── email-label-tools.ts # Tools for managing labels and message states └── timezone-tool.ts     # Tool for verifying timezone configuration
+    ├── email-label-tools.ts # Tools for managing labels and message states ├── email-attachment-tools.ts # Tools for listing and saving attachments
+    └── timezone-tool.ts     # Tool for verifying timezone configuration
 ```